-Or consider this: Massachusetts enacted its prohibition in 1998, when the federal prohibition was still effect, and its prohibition mirrored the federal law.
-On the plaintiffs' theory, the state's law was constitutional when it was enacted, because the federal prohibition precluded common use.
-But then it somehow became unconstitutional at some point in time since then-when the oh-so-significant (but entirely undefined) numerical threshold was achieved at some assembly line or checkout counter in another state.
+Or consider this: some states enacted prohibitions on assault weapons and large-capacity magazines while the federal prohibition was in effect, and these prohibitions mirrored the federal law.
+On the plaintiffs' theory, these laws were constitutional when they were enacted, because the federal prohibition precluded common use.
+But then they somehow became unconstitutional at some point in time since then-when the apparently dispositive (but entirely undefined) numerical threshold was achieved at some assembly line or checkout counter in another state.
 That is not what Heller stands for.

 This Court should reject the argument that "the so-called popularity of the banned assault weapons-which were owned by less than 1% of Americans as recently as 2013-inhibits any efforts by the other 99% to stop those weapons from being used again and again to perpetrate mass slaughters."
 Kolbe, 849 F.3d at 141.
 That argument is as "illogical" as it is dangerous.
-Id. at 143.
+Id. at 143

-B. The plaintiffs have not shown that the regulated weapons are commonly used or are reasonably necessary for self-defense, and that adequate alternatives are unavailable.
+B. The plaintiffs must show that the regulated weapons are commonly used or are reasonably necessary for self-defense, and that adequate alternatives are unavailable.

 To the extent that "common use" should play any role in the constitutional analysis outside the context of a total prohibition on a class of arms (like the handgun prohibition at issue in Heller), it should be tied to "the purpose of the right to keep and bear arms."
 Blocher & Miller, Lethality, at 291.
 The test should focus, in other words, on whether the regulated firearms are commonly used or are reasonably necessary for self-defense, which Heller holds is the core of the right.
 See 554 U.S. at 635.
 The D.C.
-Circuit, in upholding a similar law, has adopted that approach and implicitly rejected the plaintiffs' market-share common-use test.
+Circuit, in upholding a similar law, has adopted that approach-and implicitly rejected the plaintiffs' market-share common-use test-by asking whether assault weapons "are commonly used or are useful specifically for self-defense."
 See Heller II, 670 F.3d at 1261.
-This Court should follow the D.C.
-Circuit's lead and instead ask whether assault weapons "are commonly used or are useful specifically for self-defense."
-Id.
+If the answer is no, they are not among the "Arms" protected by the right.
+If the answer is yes, a law restricting their use will still be upheld if it is sufficiently longstanding or can satisfy scrutiny.